phmhung25dseu/Segment_Customer_Analysis_SuperStore_Company_E_commerce/README.md

 ![image](https://github.com/user-attachments/assets/fe9b6ce7-7165-4ccc-a2a4-73a9e44071fa)

-_**🔍 Key Observations**_
-1. Initial Drop-off:
+### 1. Initial Drop-off

-o	All cohorts start with 100% (by definition).
+- All cohorts start with 100% (by definition).

-o	The steepest drop-off typically occurs between Month 1 and Month 2, which is common in user behavior analytics.
+- The steepest drop-off typically occurs between Month 1 and Month 2, which is common in user behavior analytics.

-2. December 2010 Cohort is Exceptional:
+### 2. December 2010 Cohort is Exceptional

-o	This cohort shows relatively strong and consistent retention over time.
+- This cohort shows relatively strong and consistent retention over time.

-o	It has the highest long-term retention, with noticeable bumps at Month 6 (40%), Month 10 (40%), and Month 11 (50%).
+- It has the highest long-term retention, with noticeable bumps at:
+  - Month 6 (40%)
+  - Month 10 (40%)
+  - Month 11 (50%)

-3. Recent Cohorts (Late 2011):
+### 3. Recent Cohorts (Late 2011)

-o	These cohorts have fewer data points (as they joined more recently).
+- These cohorts have fewer data points (as they joined more recently).

-o	However, they also show a weaker retention trend, with retention dropping to 11% or lower by the second or third month.
+- However, they also show a weaker retention trend, with retention dropping to 11% or lower by the second or third month.

-4. Mid-Year 2011 Cohorts:
+### 4. Mid-Year 2011 Cohorts

-o	May, June, and July 2011 cohorts show slight improvements in Month 5-6 retention (e.g., June 2011 has 33% in Month 6), but this is not sustained.
+- May, June, and July 2011 cohorts show slight improvements in Month 5–6 retention.

-_**💬 Discussion and Implications**_
+  - For example, June 2011 shows 33% retention in Month 6.
+- However, this improvement is not sustained in later months.

-•	Product Changes or Marketing Shifts?
+### Product Changes or Marketing Shifts?

-  o	The December 2010 cohort's strong retention might suggest a period of particularly effective onboarding, product quality, or targeted user acquisition.
+- The December 2010 cohort's strong retention might suggest a period of particularly effective onboarding, product quality, or targeted user acquisition.

-  o	What changed in 2011 that might have caused lower retention?
+- What changed in 2011 that might have caused lower retention?
 This is worth investigating—perhaps a change in user acquisition strategy or product updates.

-•	User Engagement Strategies Needed:
+### User Engagement Strategies Needed

-  o	The steep drop-off in most cohorts suggests that users lose interest quickly.
+- The steep drop-off in most cohorts suggests that users lose interest quickly.

-  o	Improving early engagement (onboarding, education, feature exposure) could improve these metrics.
+- Improving early engagement (onboarding, education, feature exposure) could improve these metrics.

-•	Cohort Analysis Utility:
+### Cohort Analysis Utility

-  o	This kind of visualization is excellent for identifying long-term trends, seasonality, or the impact of interventions.
+- This kind of visualization is excellent for identifying long-term trends, seasonality, or the impact of interventions.

-  o	It’s a critical tool for SaaS, mobile apps, and any recurring usage product.
+- It is a critical tool for SaaS, mobile apps, and any recurring usage product.

-_**✅ Recommendations**_
+---

+## VI.
+Recommendations

-•	Analyze December 2010 cohort more closely—what worked, and can it be replicated?
+- Analyze the December 2010 cohort more closely—what worked, and can it be replicated?

-•	Implement onboarding improvements and track cohort changes over time.
+- Implement onboarding improvements and track cohort changes over time.

-•	Consider segmenting by user type, acquisition source, or geography to find more insights.
+- Consider segmenting by user type, acquisition source, or geography to find more insights.

-_**2. Recency value, Frequency value, Monetary value**_ _**+ Code**_
+### 2. Recency value, Frequency value, Monetary value
+_**+ Code**_
 ```python
 #Histogram